root-project/jsroot/docs/JSROOT.md

 <iframe width="600" height="500" src="https://root.cern.ch/js/latest/index.htm?nobrowser&file=../files/hsimple.root&item=hpxpy;1&opt=colz">
 </iframe>

+## Reading ROOT files from other servers {#jsroot_cors}

 In principle, one could open any ROOT file placed in the web, providing the full URL to it like:

 <https://jsroot.gsi.de/latest/?file=https://root.cern.ch/js/files/hsimple.root&item=hpx>

-But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), when the browser blocks requests to files from domains other than current web page.
+But one should be aware of [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), when the browser blocks requests to files from domains other than current web page.
 To enable CORS on Apache web server, hosting ROOT files, one should add following lines to `.htaccess` file:

     <IfModule mod_headers.c>